14kgoldslumcpuwzrd/file_alphabetizer/README.md

 [![API](https://docs.rs/file_alphabetizer/badge.svg)](https://docs.rs/file_alphabetizer)

 # file_alphabetizer
-A function that takes a file alphabetizes it.
+A function that takes a file and alphabetizes it.

 ## Usage